 That’s because your mind is your biggest sex organ.
 Tantra helps you be present in the moment, so the downside is that negative self-beliefs may just surface.

 Sex is like a Rorschach test.
 We project parts of ourselves onto it: longings, trauma, feelings, and hidden parts of yourself, not expressed in our everyday life.
-What turns you on right now tells a story about you, both about your history and who you are in the process of becoming.— Psalm Isadora
+What turns you on right now tells a story about you, both about your history and who you are in the process of becoming.— The late Psalm Isadora, trainer of Mindvalley’s Tantra Touch Quest

 Tantra sex positions